enso-org/enso/doc/design/runtime/runtime.md

 - While Luna is statically typed, the runtime manipulation of types provides less opportunities for usage-analysis based erasure than languages like Idris or Agda.
 However, it is likely still possible that we can apply a usage-analysis pass to the Luna Core graph.
+Think about the `Dynamic` type.
 - The analysis of _relevance_ of type information is interesting, and potentially we can learn some lessons from the progress of Dependent Haskell.
 - A list of things that we need to avoid in the generated core (e.g. an